adobe/svg-native-viewer/README.md

 * `-DCMAKE_CXX_COMPILER=g++` for GCC
 * `-DCMAKE_CXX_COMPILER=clang` for Clang/LLVM

+On Windows you may choose to use Clang/LLVM as compiler.
+For help, follow the instructions of the linked MS Visual Studio [LLVM Extension](https://marketplace.visualstudio.com/items?itemName=LLVMExtensions.llvm-toolchain).
+Add ` -T "LLVM"` to the project generation command above.

 To specify a different Boost installation directory on Windows use the following command:
 * `-DBOOST_ROOT=X:\path\to\boost`

 The following arguments can be passed with the `-D` flag and the options `ON` or `OFF`:
-* `LIB_ONLY` Only compile the library withoug examples.
+* `LIB_ONLY` Only compile the library without examples.
 Default `OFF`.
 * `SHARED` If `ON`, builds a dynamic library.
 Static otherwise.
 Default `OFF`.
+* `PLATFORM_XML` If `ON`, uses libxml2 if provided by the system.
+Otherwise RapidXML via boost.
+Default `OFF`.
 * `TEXT` adds the _Text_ port to the library.
 Default `ON`.
 * `CG` adds the _CoreGraphics/Quartz2D_ port to the library.
 Default `OFF`.
 * `SKIA` adds the _Skia_ port to the library.
 Default `OFF`.
 * `GDIPLUS` adds the _GDI+_ port to the library.
 Default `OFF`.
 * `CAIRO` adds the _Cairo Graphics_ port to the library.
 Default `OFF`.

-Each port includes an example project using the port.
-To disable the example projects set the following option to `OFF`.
-Default `ON`.

-To enable deprecated CSS styling support:
+To enable the deprecated CSS styling support:
 * `STYLE` adds limited, deprecated support for `<style>` element and `style` attribute.
+Default `OFF`. _(This option will get removed eventually.)_

 The following example creates project files for the library with the Text, CoreGraphics/Quartz2D and Skia port and the example applications.
 **Example:**